ressomlab/INDEED/README.md

 #> Loading required package: glasso
 ```

-A testing dataset has been provided to the users to get familiar with INDEED package.
-It contains the expression levels of 39 metabolites from 120 subjects (CIRR: 60; HCC: 60) with CIRR group named as group 0 and HCC group named as group 1.
+A testing dataset has been provided to the users to get familiar with
+INDEED R package.
+It contains the expression levels of 39 metabolites
+from 120 subjects (CIRR: 60; HCC: 60) with CIRR group named as group 0
+and HCC group named as group
+1.

 ``` r
 # Data matrix contains the expression levels of 39 metabolites from 120 subjects